 Deciding what features to build next can take so many twists and turns that product managers rarely have a standard day.
 For this reason, product management is the perfect field for those who do not want to do the same work day in and day out.
 Being comfortable with change is the name of the game.

 But we want to try and provide some structure around what can seem like chaos, and that’s why we’re here today.

 Let’s go back to our burning question:

-To satiate your curiosity, we’ve outlined some typical tasks that a product manager might encounter on a day-to-day basis.
+To satiate your curiosity, we’ve outlined some typical product management responsibilities that a PM might encounter on a day-to-day basis.
 These are organized under five categories: